L-theory of $C^*$-algebras: Integral Baum--Connes and Farrell--Jones comparison

 where the second map is split injective, see the argument below, and the first map is in principle understandable by means of \cref{ThmA} \& \ref{ThmB}.
 We shall argue that the full Farrell--Jones conjecture for $G$ implies that\footnote{That is, we assume that $G$ is a Farrell--Jones group in the sense of \cite[\S 5.2]{HLLRW}.} \begin{enumerate} \item the map $\FJ_\R$ is an isomorphism, and \item the map $\FJ_\Z$ is an isomorphism if $G$ is torsion free. \end{enumerate} To see statement \eqref{item1} and the claim about the split injectivity above, we first note that there is a commutative diagram

-and claim that the vertical maps are all equivalences: Indeed, the K-theoretic Farrell--Jones conjecture together with the fact that $\R$ is a regular $\Q$-algebra and \cite[Proposition 2.14]{Lueck-assembly} implies that $K(\R G)$ is connective, so that $\L(\R G) \to \LL(\R G)$ is an equivalence, see \cite[Conjecture 3.3]{Lueck-assembly}.
+where for a ring $R$, $\LL(R)$ is what is denoted by $\L^{\langle -\infty \rangle}(R)$ in the literature, see \cite[Remark 1.21]{Lueck-assembly} and \cite{CDHIV} for the notation.
+There is a canonical map $\L(R) \to \LL(R)$ which is an equivalence for instance if $K(R)$, the algebraic $K$-theory of $R$, is connective, see e.g.\ \cite[Remark 1.22]{Lueck-assembly}.
+We claim that the vertical maps in the above diagram are all equivalences: Indeed, the K-theoretic Farrell--Jones conjecture together with the fact that $\R$ is a regular $\Q$-algebra and \cite[Proposition 2.14]{Lueck-assembly} implies that $K(\R G)$ is connective, so that $\L(\R G) \to \LL(\R G)$ is an equivalence, see \cite[Conjecture 3.3]{Lueck-assembly}.
 To see that also middle and left vertical maps are equivalences, we use the same argument for $G$ replaced by virtually cyclic subgroups and finite subgroups of $G$, respectively - note here that the class of group for which the (full) Farrell--Jones conjectures hold is closed under taking subgroups.

 Now, the Farrell--Jones conjecture implies that the right lower horizontal map is an equivalence, and \cite[Proposition 2.16]{Lueck-assembly} states that the left lower horizontal map is split injective.